 Backpacking and long-term travel is a constant battle of “stuff”.
-Managing your backpack/suitcase [no judgement] can feel like a full time job.
+Managing your backpack/suitcase [no judgment] can feel like a full-time job.
 In general, less is more.

 Current Jessica to past Jessica:

 No, you don’t need 7 tank tops.
 Honestly, you’re just going to wear that black one 7 days in a row because it doesn’t show your boob sweat.
 Ditch 5 of them and keep one as a backup for laundry day.

 How do you whittle down your packing list?
 Take yourself through the following questions:

 - What do I want? [a whole lot of stuff]

 - What do I need? [way less stuff]

 - What am I willing to carry? [ugh, I have to lift it and carry it around in 95-degree weather? get rid of half]